David Kozarichuk – Associate Director for Development Program, Monitoring and Evaluation

 Zeny Cooper – Manager, Project Finance

-Zeny joined ADRA Canada in 2016 as a part time accountant for the emergency unit.
+Zeny joined ADRA Canada in 2016 as a part-time accountant for the emergency unit.
 Her role is to provide support to the financial management of emergency funded projects in liaison with implementing offices.
 Having been in the network for over 20 years, she has served as a Financial Consultant or Finance & Admin Director in ADRA offices across Africa and Asia.
 She has also participated in many financial programmes across the agency facilitating finance training sessions in country and regional offices.
-Prior to joining ADRA Canada she worked for ADRA UK.
+Prior to joining ADRA Canada, she worked for ADRA UK.
 She is currently an active member of the network’s emergency response team, deployed as Finance Manager to oversee the rapid and transparent disbursement of funds to provide immediate relief to those in need during emergencies.

 Zeny says, “I am passionate with the work that ADRA does because I find it very fulfilling helping other people.”
 A native of the Philippines, she currently lives in Thailand where her husband is serving ADRA Thailand.

-Crystal Weststrate – Supporter Relations Assistant
+Crystal Weststrate – Fundraising Coordinator

-Frank Spangler – Communications Specialist
+Frank Spangler – Multimedia Specialist

 Frank has been working with ADRA Canada on a contract basis since 1989.
-He has been traveling the world, visiting ADRA programs, taking photographs and producing ADRA report videos.
+He has been travelling the world, visiting ADRA programs, taking photographs and producing ADRA report videos.
 In 2014 he joined the ADRA staff as a Communications Specialist.
 He says, “My work in the documentation of the programs of ADRA has taken me to the ghettos and remote villages of many developing countries of the world.
-I am always saddened by the poverty, amazed at the resilience of the people and inspired by the children who smile through their pain and hunger.”
+I am always saddened by poverty, amazed at the resilience of the people and inspired by the children who smile through their pain and hunger.”

 After earning his MDiv from Andrews University, Frank stayed on to continue studies in International Development to help him have a greater awareness and sensitivity to the work that ADRA does around the world.
 He is delighted to officially join ADRA Canada and looks forward to sharing the mission and vision of ADRA with the world.